 Commenced in 1879 by architect Herman Bollé, the walls, arcades, pavilions and morgue took half a century to complete.
-The powerful brick wall of the Cemetery, topped by twelve distinctive green domes, towered above street-level and we stood outside rooted to the spot, admiring it much longer than normal for us.
-A cafe and the ability to sketch would go down a treat.
+The powerful brick wall of the Cemetery, topped by twelve distinctive green domes, is captivating and a cafe and the ability to sketch would be great.

 The landmark domes can be seen from Jurjevska Street on Cmrok – the opposing hill – where we walked the previous day.
 You can see that view and others from our Leafy Zagreb walk here.